Nathaniel Roache: Early career

 While at Mount Albert he competed in the College Rugby League First XIII competition and the 2013 National Secondary Schools tournament, where he was named in the tournament's merit team.
 He played for the New Zealand Residents under-18 side in 2013 and 2014.

 Signed by the New Zealand Warriors, in 2014 Roache made his Holden Cup debut for the Junior Warriors at five eighth.
-On 5 October 2014, Roache started at centre for the Junior Warriors in their 2014 Holden Cup Grand final against the junior Brisbane Broncos in the 34-32 victory.
+On 5 October 2014, Roache started at centre for the Junior Warriors in their 2014 Holden Cup Grand final against the junior Brisbane Broncos in a 34-32 victory.
 Early in the game he was shifted to hooker in response to an injury and received praise for his performance, which included setting up a try for Tuimoala Lolohea.

 Roache played in the 2015 and 2016 NRL Auckland Nines for the Warriors.
-In 2015 Roache was converted to play at hooker and signed to a two-year contract extension with the club.
+In 2015 Roache was converted to play at hooker and signed a two-year contract extension with the club.